searhein/searhein.github.io/_posts/2024-04-26-cominds-workshop-2024.md

     Discussions at the poster session on Thursday.
 </div>

-Part of the program were presentation of the [Strategic Research Initiative “Bridging Numerical Analysis and Machine Learning”](https://www.4tu.nl/ami/Research/sri-bridgingNAML/) of the [4TU Applied Mathematics Institute (AMI)](https://www.4tu.nl/ami/) and the new [EMS Topical Activity Group Scientific Machine Learning](https://ems-tag-sciml.github.io/) as well as the business meeting of the [GAMM Activity Group on “Computational and Mathematical Methods in Data Science” (COMinDS)](https://www.tu-chemnitz.de/mathematik/wire/cominds/).
-At the business meeting, [Martin Stoll](https://www.tu-chemnitz.de/mathematik/wire/prof.php) volunteered to organize next year's edition of the annual workshop of the [GAMM Activity Group on “Computational and Mathematical Methods in Data Science” (COMinDS)](https://www.tu-chemnitz.de/mathematik/wire/cominds/) the [TU Chemnitz](https://www.tu-chemnitz.de/index.html.en).
+Part of the program were presentations of the [Strategic Research Initiative “Bridging Numerical Analysis and Machine Learning”](https://www.4tu.nl/ami/Research/sri-bridgingNAML/) of the [4TU Applied Mathematics Institute (AMI)](https://www.4tu.nl/ami/) and the new [EMS Topical Activity Group Scientific Machine Learning](https://ems-tag-sciml.github.io/) as well as the business meeting of the [GAMM Activity Group on “Computational and Mathematical Methods in Data Science” (COMinDS)](https://www.tu-chemnitz.de/mathematik/wire/cominds/).
+At the business meeting, [Martin Stoll](https://www.tu-chemnitz.de/mathematik/wire/prof.php) volunteered to organize next year's edition of the annual workshop of the [GAMM Activity Group on “Computational and Mathematical Methods in Data Science” (COMinDS)](https://www.tu-chemnitz.de/mathematik/wire/cominds/) at [TU Chemnitz](https://www.tu-chemnitz.de/index.html.en).

 <div class="row mt-2">
     <div class="col-sm mt-3 mt-md-0">